 Williamson M. Evers Send Email

-Williamson M. Evers is a Research Fellow at the Independent Institute and the Hoover Institution and a member of the Koret Task Force on K12 Education.
+Williamson M. Evers is a Research Fellow at the Independent Institute and the Hoover Institution.
 Dr. Evers was the U.S. Assistant Secretary of Education for Planning, Evaluation, and Policy Development from 2007 to 2009 and was Senior Adviser to U.S. Secretary of Education Margaret Spellings during 2007.
 From July to December 2003, he served in Iraq as Senior Adviser for Education to Administrator L. Paul Bremer of the Coalition Provisional Authority.

 Dr. Evers has also served as a member of the California State Commission for the Establishment of Academic Content and Performance Standards (1996-1998) and the Santa Clara County Board of Education (2004-2007), and he is past President of the Board of Directors of the East Palo Alto Charter School, a board on which he had served from 1997 until 2004.